LiveHelperChat/doc/docs/install.md

 > Embed code -> Widget embed code (new)

-You should see window like this
+You should see a window like this.

 ​![](/img/install/html-code.png)

-To have proactive enabled check `Check for operator invitation messages`
+To enable proactive chat, check the option `Check for operator invitation messages`.

-Embed code should be similar to this.
-If you copy this code change `install.livehelperchat.com/index.php` to your install path.
+The embed code should look like this.
+If you copy this code, change `install.livehelperchat.com/index.php` to your installation path.

 ```js
 <script>var LHC_API = LHC_API||{};